kailaix/ADCME.jl/docs/src/apps_ad.md

 ![](assets/diagram.png)

 We call this technique **intelligent automatic differentiation**, since we can design our own operators for performance and those operators are submodules that can be flexibly replaced and reused.
-For more details, see [FwiFlow.jl](https://github.com/lidongzh/FwiFlow.jl), a package focused on elastic full waveform inversion for subsurface flow problems with intelligent automatic differentiation
+For more details, see [FwiFlow.jl](https://github.com/lidongzh/FwiFlow.jl), a package focused on elastic full waveform inversion for subsurface flow problems.